-- Expenses of Chefs d'Equipe, Team Veterinarians, Athletes, Grooms, Horses, or any other appropriate person shall be regulated in the relevant Sport Rules for each Discipline.
-Expenses of Officials: - Expenses of Officials.
-The NFs and OCs shall meet the travelling, accommodation and meals Expenses of all Officials according to the GRs and Sport Rules. - FEI appointed Officials whose Expenses are to be paid by the OC shall be appointed with the agreement of the OC. - 3.
+- 1. Expenses of Chefs d'Equipe, Team Veterinarians, Athletes, Grooms, Horses, or any other appropriate person shall be regulated in the relevant Sport Rules for each Discipline. - 2.
+Expenses of Officials: - 2.1.
+The NFs and OCs shall meet the travelling, accommodation and meals Expenses of all Officials according to the GRs and Sport Rules. - 2.2.
+FEI appointed Officials whose Expenses are to be paid by the OC shall be appointed with the agreement of the OC. - 3.
 In the event of a multi-disciplinary Championships, all FEI Officials within the same category shall receive the same per diems (exact amount to be decided by the FEI).